 - increased water intake

 - secreting urine while sleeping

 - blood in the urine

 - hunched over posture

-If your dog has been diagnosed with kidney disease, then you know that diet is a large part of the treatment regiment.
+If your dog has been diagnosed with kidney disease, then you know that diet is a large part of the treatment regimen.
 Variables like your dog's age, weight, activity level, and the stage of his kidney disease will all be factors in the type of diet that he will need.

-When a dog digests protein, there is nitrogen left behind, and kidneys work to filter out the nitrogen.
+When a dog digests protein, there is nitrogen left behind, and kidneys filter out the nitrogen.
 This is why low protein food is best for dogs with renal disease.
 Just remember that the amount of protein to include in your dog's food will vary depending on the stage of his kidney failure.